 Oh, and I got that little crystal knob, too.
 They have so many glass and acrylic knobs.
 It's a hardware lover's paradise.

-Since the pulls were brass, I was faced with a decision.
-I attached one spray painted pull and one brass pull, and stared at it confused for a full 2 days.
-I just couldn't decide!
+The pulls were originally brass, but I wanted to spray paint them silver.
+So, I attached one spray painted pull and one brass pull, and stared at it confused for a day or two.
+I just couldn't decide.
 Here's a really bad night time iphone pic to satisfy your curiosity.
 You'll hafta squint.
-The gold pull looked so snazzy and reminded me of my favorite kitchen island ever, but it just looked off when combined with the other furniture in the room.
-So, ultimately, I abandoned my brassy dream, and decided to spray paint all the hardware.
+The gold pull looked really chic and reminded me of my favorite kitchen island ever, but it just looked off when combined with the other furniture in the room.
+So, ultimately, I decided to spray paint the hardware.

 You can get a better idea of what this room looks like (and witness all my decorating mistakes) here.

-Since I didn't want the pulls to be bright chrome, I decided to play spray paint mixologist.
-I sprayed the hardware first with the silver chrome and then gave it a really fine misting with the pure gold spray paint.
+Since I didn't want the pulls to be bright chrome, I decided to layer some spray paints.
+I sprayed the hardware first with the Rust-Oleum Bright Coat Chrome and then gave it a really fine misting with the Rust-Oleum Universal Pure Gold (affiliate links).
 I love the result.
-It ended up being a really pretty pewter, and because it has some dimension to it, it doesn't look spray painted.
+It ended up being a really pretty pewter, and because it has some dimension to it, it doesn't look so spray painted.

-I really think the blue paint + sassy hardware = true love.
+I really think the blue paint and fancy new hardware totally made this piece.

-And to complete the little area, I added a few thrifty details.
-I added a little gold mirrored tray that I found at a thrift store years ago for a few bucks.
+I added a few thrifty details to style the top of the dresser...a little gold mirrored tray that I found for a few dollars at a thrift store years ago.

 And then that mirror.
-Oh, that mirror.
-Guess what?
 I got it at Costco for $22.
-No kidding.
-It is supposed to be an outdoor mirror, but I don't care.
+It's apparently supposed to be an outdoor mirror...

 because that's what the box said.

 But I make the rules around here. :)